AP Courses AP Biology AP Biology Units AP Human Geography AP HUG Units AP Computer Science Principles AP CSP Units

 Core · semi-periphery · periphery

-Positions inside world-systems—not permanent labels for every country forever.
+Positions in world-systems—not permanent labels forever.

 Group C · Industrial location